astroprofsmith/intromodern.github.io/_sources/c14applGR.md

-This is the resolution to the question that bothered me: it happens that the radius of this point of no return (called the Schwartzschild Radius) is also the value of the radius for which the classical escape velocity goes to the speed of light, but that is not the actual reason for the event horizon.
+This is the resolution to the question that bothered me: it happens that the radius of this point of no return (called the Schwartzschild Radius, $R_S$) is also the value of the radius for which the classical escape velocity goes to the speed of light, but that is not the actual reason for the event horizon.
 The real reason is that the curvature of space becomes so extreme at this point that no event inside this radius can ever send information to any events at larger radii, even if the larger radius was only one centimeter outside the horizon.

 ```{code-cell}